segemun/sequelize-search-builder-client/README.md

+🚨 This package has moved!
+It is now maintained under [@SequelizeSearchBuilder](https://github.com/SequelizeSearchBuilder).

 # Sequelize Search Builder Client
 ## About
-This is a library for the generation search http request for [Sequelize Search Builder](https://github.com/segemun/sequelize-search-builder) module.
+This is a library for the generation search http request for [Sequelize Search Builder](https://github.com/SequelizeSearchBuilder/sequelize-search-builder) module.

 ## Installation
 ```bash